 Action Item: Look into cost of having annual meetings in person again.

-Action Item: Look at replacing ping pong table and re-felting pool tables.
+Action Item: Look at replacing ping pong table and re-felting pool table.

 Action Item: Look into placement of foosball table.

 NEW BUSINESS/UPDATES

 Governance Updates

 As part of a periodic review of the Governance Policy as well as the Rules and Regulations, we are suggesting the amendments below to align with Colorado Common Interest Ownership Act (CCIOA) and to be in further compliance with HB 22-1137.